-As you can see from the Infographic above from Longfield Gardens they have outlined the best Flowers for attracting Butterflies and Hummingbirds to your backyard.
+As you can see from the Infographic above the best Flowers for attracting Butterflies and Hummingbirds to your backyard.

 Geraniums and Gladiolus as well as Oriental Lili’s and Dahlia’s are just a handful of the many pretty flowers that will do the trick.

-We found this excellent infographic on Ringers that shows you how to set up your Butterfly Garden.
+This infographic from Ringers Landscaping shows you how to set up your Butterfly Garden.
 You can see that they have used a combination of Swamp Milkweed and Butterfly Weed.

 There are Black-Eyed Susans and Wild Bergamot too.
 In total, they have used 12 plantings in a very attractive way.

 These further photos of the project conducted on behalf of a client show the thoughtfulness that Ringers have put into the design.

 It ties in beautifully with the landscape and adds a lovely feature.